-- 4.1 The physical road and transportation network is adequate and safe for emergency services (paved, necessary width for vehicles, etc.).
-When possible, it should be flexible enough to safely accommodate differing modes of travel (mass transit, foot traffic, bicycles etc., as appropriate); sufficient for economic integration with the formal community; and can accommodate pandemic related social distancing. - Target Gold, green and blue circles - 4.2 There is safe, adequate, affordable and equitable access to clean water, sanitation services, and hygienic infrastructure.
+4.1 The physical road and transportation network is adequate and safe for emergency services (paved, necessary width for vehicles, etc.).
+When possible, it should be flexible enough to safely accommodate differing modes of travel (mass transit, foot traffic, bicycles etc., as appropriate); sufficient for economic integration with the formal community; and can accommodate pandemic related social distancing.

+4.2 There is safe, adequate, affordable and equitable access to clean water, sanitation services, and hygienic infrastructure.
 Over time, climate resilient water and sanitation measures as well as energy efficiency ones should be practically applied once economic feasibility is achieved, or donor funds become available to fill resource gaps.